-- 1. Be treated courteously, fairly and respectfully by student, parent a/guardians. - 2.
-Receive timely notification of appointments, meetings and/or conferences with parents/community members. - 3.
+- 1. Be treated courteously, fairly, and respectfully by a scholar, parent/guardian. - 2.
+Receive timely notification of appointments, meetings, and/or conferences with parents/community members. - 3.
 Work in a safe orderly environment. - 4.
 Professional development to support understanding of the SCC and implementation of positive behavior supports and interventions to maintain a positive school climate.